pupperemeritus/gsoc_blog/projectproposal/index.md

 ## Schedule availability

 I don't really have any plans for holidays during the time of the program.
 There are barely any holidays between my 4th and 5th sems which would be around 10-15 days in late August early September.
 I would be willing to work during these days as well if need be.
 I would have slightly reduced output from 13th July to Mid/Late August due to semester end exams.
 My window of maximum productivity would be from May 29th ~ June 25th.
 I would not like to put behind any work for the buffer period as it clashes with my semester end exams.
 I would most likely be to work at full productivity from roughly 11th August onward assuming exam schedule would be similar to current semester.
-I would try and cover the work of later weeks if any unforeseen circumstances arise.
+I would try and cover the work of later weeks early if any unforeseen circumstances arise.